My Quiet Kitchen

 • sandwiches and wraps

-• tossed with pasta - like you would with pesto
+• tossed with pasta - just as you would with pesto

 • mixed with vegan yogurt for a cool and creamy cilantro sauce